tinfoilboy/cpp-template/README.md

 Most projects I develop are not external libraries these days.
 But if intended for external use, a separate 'include' directory should be created.

+## Issues and Pull Requests

+Being that this template is mostly aimed at my own personal use, I have disabled issue tracking.
+PRs will most likely be ignored.